Michael Moyles: Coaching career

 Moyles coached at various levels including the Sligo Minor team.
 He has coached in various roles throughout Connacht and has developed a good reputation on his knowledge of the game.
-His townsman and former teammate Stephen Rochford is the current Mayo Manager.
+His townsman and former teammate Stephen Rochford was later manager of the Mayo senior team.

+He has been a trainer for Leitrim.

-Moyles was a coach for Knockmore, helping them to the semi finals of the 2015 Mayo Championship and the final in the following year.
+Moyles was a coach for Knockmore, helping them to the semi-finals of the 2015 Mayo Championship and the final in the following year.

-In January 2021 Moyles was announced as the new Mayo LGFA manager, and coached the side to semi-final appearances in both the league and championship campaigns.
+In January 2021, Moyles was announced as the new Mayo LGFA manager, and coached the side to semi-final appearances in both the league and championship campaigns.
+In 2023 Moyles stepped down as manager after three semi-final championship appearances and winning the Connacht championship once, the first silverware the Mayo ladies team had acquired since 2016.